-Australia AFS License (Australian Financial Services) in 2026
+Australia AFS License (Australian financial services) in 2026

 Introduction to Australia AFS License